-- Square root of operator hard to define. - Certainly non-local wave-equation.
+- The square root of a (differential) operator is hard to define; - any suitable definition would certainly imply a non-local wave-equation.

 Particle Creation.
-Special relativity allows energy to be converted to rest mass of particles.
+Special relativity allows energy to be converted to rest mass of particles:

-- Relativistic quantum mechanics should allow such processes. - Quantum mechanics usually assumes a fixed particle number.
+- relativistic quantum mechanics should allow such processes; - ordinary quantum mechanics usually assumes a fixed particle number.

 Dirac Equation.
-The Dirac equation was an attempt to overcome some problems
+The Dirac equation was an attempt to overcome some of the above problems